 \section{Conclusions}

 Vacuum stability is one of the most profound questions in fundamental physics, directly tied to the structure of the Higgs potential and the long-term fate of our Universe.
-One of the most significant outcomes of the Large Hadron Collider has been its ability to probe the stability of the electroweak vacuum by precisely measuring the Higgs boson and top quark masses, two key parameters that determine whether the vacuum is absolutely stable, metastable, or prone to decay over cosmological timescales.
+One of the most significant outcomes of the Large Hadron Collider has been its ability to probe the stability of the electroweak vacuum by precisely measuring the Higgs boson and top-quark masses, two key parameters that determine whether the vacuum is absolutely stable, metastable, or prone to decay over cosmological timescales.
 Intriguingly, current measurements place the SM vacuum near a critical boundary between stability and metastability, suggesting the possibility of new physics at higher energy scales.
 This delicate balance opens a compelling avenue for exploring BSM physics, as even slight modifications to the Higgs potential, such as new scalar fields, non-renormalisable interactions, or quantum gravity effects, could dramatically alter the fate of the vacuum.

 The present work aims at probing the high-scale Higgs effective potential via GWs.
 The interplay of non-minimal gravitational couplings and a kination epoch results in a Hubble-induced phase transition that quickly reheats the Universe in a non-perturbative way while leaving a specific top-mass-dependent GW signature.
-We have shown that top quark masses compatible with absolute stability generate a strong signal, while higher top quark masses enforce more stringent upper bounds on the inflationary scale, thus weakening the overall signal.
-A simultaneous detection of the inflationary background by low-frequency experiments and of the peak of the phase transition's spectrum by ultra-high-frequency detectors can quantify the model parameters.
-In this sense, the scenario under consideration offers a way to investigate gravitationally the magnitude of the top quark mass.
-Notably, while the peak frequency of the spectrum is strongly correlated with the top quark mass, the reheating temperature is predominantly determined by the effective tachyonic mass.
+We have shown that top-quark masses compatible with absolute stability generate a strong signal, while higher top-quark masses enforce more stringent upper bounds on the inflationary scale, thus weakening the overall signal.
+A simultaneous detection of the inflationary background at low-frequencies and of the peak of the phase transition's spectrum at high frequencies can quantify the model parameters.
+In this sense, the scenario under consideration offers a way to investigate gravitationally the magnitude of the top-quark mass.
+Notably, while the peak frequency of the spectrum is strongly correlated with the top-quark mass, the (re)heating temperature is predominantly determined by the effective tachyonic mass.
 Different cosmological constraints can act complementarily in characterising the gravitational and Standard-Model couplings of the Higgs at high scales.